What you should know about living kidney donation

 Ideal donors can come from all walks of life.
 Sometimes complete strangers donate.
 The wait time to receive a kidney can be as long as five to eight years.
 In that time, a patient’s health can deteriorate, and they may not be well enough to undergo transplant surgery anymore.
 By knowing someone who they can receive a kidney directly from, the patient’s time spent on the wait time decreases dramatically.
 As long as the living donor is at least 18 years old and in overall good physical and psychological health, anyone can volunteer to be a living kidney donor.

-Organizations like the National Kidney Registry (NKR) work with UChicago Medicine to ensure patients can receive the best match for their kidney transplants with the best outcomes for patients and donors.
+Donors who are not good matches for their potential recipient are eligible to enroll in paired kidney exchange (PKE) programs.
+These programs have large registries of patients to allow for matching between donors and recipients.
+Organizations like the National Kidney Registry (NKR) and the Alliance for Paired Kidney Donation work to ensure patients can receive the best match for their kidney transplants with the best outcomes for patients and donors.
 If a living donor’s kidney is not a good match for their chosen recipient, donors can give their kidney to another waitlist patient in exchange for another donated kidney that better matches the patient they are advocating for.
-This “swap” program also offers legal support and financial protection for living donors after they donate.
+This “swap” program can also offer support and financial protection for living donors after they donate.

 What happens to living donors after they donate their kidney?